kubestellar/kubestellar/docs/content/Contribution guidelines/CONTRIBUTING.md

 Our [QuickStart](../../Getting-Started/quickstart/)
- guide shows a user how to install a local KCP server and install the KubeStellar components and run an example.
+ guide shows a user how to install a local space provider server and install the KubeStellar components and run an example.
 As a contributor you will want a different setup flow, including `git clone` of this repo instead of fetching and unpacking a release archive.
 The same example usage should work for you, and